 Cashews are highest in zinc (great for your immune system) and iron (essential for healthy red blood cells) compared to other tree nuts.
 They’re a bit higher in carbs than other nuts, with about 9 grams per 1-ounce serving.
 Most other nuts have 4-6 grams of carbs, but that’s still considered a low-carb snack.

 Pistachios are packed with potassium.
 That’s an important mineral for better blood pressure control.
 They’re also a good source of antioxidants to keep your blood vessels and cells throughout your body happy and healthy.
 Pistachios are also higher in protein than most other nuts, with 6 grams per 1-ounce serving

-Macadamias are highest in calories and fat (that’s why they taste so delicious and buttery!) but they’re also highest in cholesterol-lowering monounsaturated fat.
+Macadamias are highest in calories and fat (that’s why they taste so delicious and buttery!), but they’re also highest in cholesterol-lowering monounsaturated fat.

 Brazil nuts are hands down the winner for selenium.
 This antioxidant mineral plays an essential role in thyroid health.
 It’s especially important if you have Hashimoto’s hypothyroid.
 Just one Brazil nut meets your daily selenium requirement.

-Hot Honey Roasted Nut Clusters
+Baked Honey Nut Clusters

 - 4 cups shelled raw nuts unsalted